 In the case of an incompetent adult patient, no-one is entitled to give consent on their behalf.
 It would of course be intolerable for them to be denied appropriate treatment just because they were unable to consent for themselves however, and in such circumstances a doctor would be expected to treat the patient in accordance with their best interests, as judged by a responsible body of medical opinion.

 In the case of minors, unless they can be judged themselves to have capacity consent can be obtained from any person with parental responsibility for the patient.
 However, again, the emphasis is on acting in the best interests of the patient.

-A medicolegal adviser would be happy to discuss an individual case with any of our members.
+For further information and advice on this subject, please contact us.
+A medicolegal advisor would be happy to discuss an individual case with any of our members.